prakashnalubolu/Digit-recognition-via-mobile-application/README.md

 **Real-Time Digit Recognition Android App**

 **Overview**

-This repository brings together two core components of a complete text recognition pipeline:
+This repository brings together two core components of a complete digit recognition pipeline:

-- **Model Training** – A Convolutional Recurrent Neural Network (CRNN) built and trained using PyTorch, designed to recognize text from images with Connectionist Temporal Classification (CTC) decoding.
+- **Model Training** – A Convolutional Recurrent Neural Network (CRNN) built and trained using PyTorch, designed to recognize digit from images with Connectionist Temporal Classification (CTC) decoding.
-- **Android Deployment** – An Android app leveraging PyTorch Mobile and CameraX to perform on-device, real-time text recognition, with low latency and offline capabilities.
+- **Android Deployment** – An Android app leveraging PyTorch Mobile and CameraX to perform on-device, real-time digit recognition, with low latency and offline capabilities.
-By combining these modules, you can train a custom text recognition model for your own dataset and immediately deploy it to a mobile device.CTC) for decoding, this app delivers low-latency, offline text recognition suitable for a variety of use cases—from quick digit scanning to immersive augmented reality overlays.
+By combining these modules, you can train a custom digit recognition model for your own dataset and immediately deploy it to a mobile device.CTC) for decoding, this app delivers low-latency, offline digit recognition suitable for a variety of use cases—from quick digit/text scanning to immersive augmented reality overlays.

 **Key Features**

-* **On-Device Inference**: Run text recognition entirely on the device—no internet connection required.
+* **On-Device Inference**: Run digit recognition entirely on the device—no internet connection required.
-* **Real-Time Performance**: Capture and process camera frames at interactive frame rates, displaying recognized text with live FPS and latency indicators.
+* **Real-Time Performance**: Capture and process camera frames at interactive frame rates, displaying recognized digit with live FPS and latency indicators.
 * **Robust Preprocessing Pipeline**: Convert raw YUV camera frames into normalized grayscale tensors, ensuring consistent input for the CRNN model.
-* **CTC Decoding**: Employ greedy and beam-search decoding strategies to translate model logits into human-readable text.
+* **CTC Decoding**: Employ greedy and beam-search decoding strategies to translate model logits into human-readable digit.
 * **User-Friendly UI**: Intuitive layout with a live camera preview, recognition overlay, and performance metrics; includes a start/stop recognize toggle.
 * **Modular Architecture**: Three clearly separated modules (Camera, Recognition, UI) facilitate maintainability and extensibility.
 * **Performance Optimization**: Optional support for model quantization, multi-threaded execution, and bitmap pooling to maximize speed and reduce memory footprint.